 And so the ‘magic’ starts, with a mental image which forms while you talk about the person who has died.
 Later, I stitch the information you gave me into a ceremony, a patchwork quilt of words whose pattern flows from edge to edge in a seamless narrative forming a cohesive, unique whole.

 A meaningful funeral ceremony will bring you comfort by celebrating the life that has been lost.
 A well-constructed funeral ceremony does not deny the pain of death but finds a way to make it more bearable.
 If, after the ceremony, mourners are talking about the deceased and smiling, if they are saying things like ‘Jim would have loved that!’, I will have performed my task properly.

 In short, my role is to help lighten the load you will bear in the interval between the death of someone you love and the moment of saying goodbye to their body.
 A well-written funeral ceremony, created and conducted with compassion, understanding and diplomacy will leave mourners feeling they have started the journey from grief and pain towards healing and acceptance.

 I am a secular funeral celebrant, meaning that I do not create ceremonies whose sole or main focus is the hope of a life hereafter.
 Having said that, I am happy to start and end the ceremony with a prayer and to lead the mourners in singing a hymn or saying the Lord’s prayer.
 It’s your ceremony, I am her for you and I am in your hands.

-These are unsolicited testimonials which I have published with the writer's permission
+Here are some of the testimonials I have received, a selection which is published with the writers’ permission

 Nikki (June 2020)